21alpiii/gtavc-turkish/README.md

 EN:
 Grand Theft Auto Vice City Turkish Language Pack v1.0

 WARNING: This language pack is not completed yet.
-The progress should be at %85.
+The progress should be at %95.
 May include inappropriate language.
 HOW TO INSTALL: Go to "C:\Program Files (x86)\Steam\steamapps\common\Grand Theft Auto Vice City\TEXT" folder and change the "american.gxt" file with the new "american.gxt" file you downloaded.

 WHAT IS MISSING?
--Half of the in-game phonecalls
--Some mission/tutorial instructions
+-Some in game /tutorial instructions
 -Some of the mission names
 -Some parts in statistics section
 -The control scheme